javascript-tutorial/en.javascript.info/1-js/02-first-steps/14-function-basics/article.md

 */!*
   } else {
 *!*
-    return confirm('Got a permission from the parents?');
+    return confirm('Do you have permission from your parents?');
 */!*
   }
 }